cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

     return result;
 }
 ```
-Of course, from the performance point of view, the first approach is way much better.
-It also gives us more flexibility - we can collect error information from all files and forward somehow a complete summary.
+Of course, from the performance point of view, the first approach is much better, especially when we want to collect error information from all files and forward a complete summary.
 Unfortunately, sometimes the contract is enforced by the third party library and the `try-catch-throw` is the only possible option to handle this scenario.

 ## [Pure] attribute

 All of my exception factory methods are decorated with `[Pure]` attribute.
 This attribute comes from [JetBrains.Annotations](https://www.nuget.org/packages/JetBrains.Annotations/) NuGet package and it is intended to mark [pure functions](https://en.wikipedia.org/wiki/Pure_function) - the functions which have no side effects.
-If you are using `Resharper` and have enabled `Solution-wide analysis` this attribute can save you a lot of troubles when you forget to add `throw` keyword before exception factory method invocation:
+If you are using `Resharper` and have enabled `Solution-wide analysis` this attribute can save you a lot of trouble when you forget to add `throw` keyword before exception factory method invocation:

 ![missing throw keyword example](missing_throw.jpg)